 未命名项目 (31).jpeg

 Embedded SIM (eSIM), short for Embedded Subscriber Identity Module, is an IoT connectivity solution that integrates the functions of a traditional SIM card into the device's internal chip or module and enables carrier configuration and management through Over-the-Air (OTA) provisioning.
-It is suitable for scenarios with high requirements for space, reliability, and remote operation and maintenance.
+It is suitable for scenarios like outdoor solar-powered security cameras, smart utility meters, and industrial IoT sensors (high space/reliability/remote needs) and maintenance.

 Apply for test cards